Gpphelps/code-quiz/README.md

 # code-quiz

 This program is a simple JavaScript knowlodge test that asks the user a series of questions and gives a multiple choice list of answers for the user to answer with by click.
-The program uses two HTML JavaScript pages that are activated through the use of the game and checking locally stored high scores.
+The program uses two HTML and JavaScript pages that are activated through the use of the game and checking locally stored high scores.

 ### Usage